 Personality disorders occur in many people — you’re not alone.
 The National Institutes of Mental Health show that about 9.1 percent of adults have a personality disorder, and 1.4 percent have borderline personality disorder.
 It doesn’t matter what race or sex you are; it can occur in anyone.
 There are ways to get help if you believe you or your loved one has a personality disorder.

-FHE Health offers integrated medical care that includes mental health disorder treatment in a safe, protected environment.
+FHE Health offers integrated medical care that includes mental health disorder treatment, including personality disorder treatment, in a safe, protected environment.
 Our comprehensive services can help you or a loved one become stable and safe while working to provide as much support as possible.

 What Are Personality Disorders?